de13/rancher-primer-lab/labs/lab10.md

 In this lab you'll deploy Traefik, a Cloud Native Reverse Proxy/Load Balancer.

-You'll then how to automatically configure your routes when deploying your app.
+You'll see then how to automatically configure your routes when deploying your app.

 ## myApp Architecture (20000ft)